congxu96/congxu96.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Physics, Nanjing University, 2018
-* Ph.D Candidate in Physics, jointly appointed by Chemistry department, University of Texas at Austin, 2024 (expected)
+* Ph.D in Physics, jointly appointed by Chemistry department, University of Texas at Austin, 2024 (expected)

 Work experience
 ======